MH Wilds

 Distinguish Between Two Different Flash Preparations

 If you are hit by Gypceros' Flash, the Hunter will be stunned even if you turn away.
-Two types of Flash are when it shakes its head three times while standing still, and the other when it jumps and shakes its head twice.
-The Flash where it shakes its head three times can be interrupted with a Focus Strike in Focus Mode, so aim for this opportunity.
+Two types of Flash motions are; when it shakes its head three times while standing still, and when it jumps and shakes its head twice.
+The Flash where it shakes its head three times can be interrupted with a Focus Strike.
 When it's jumping and shaking its head, respond with Guard or Evade.

 When Gypceros' head is destroyed twice, it can no longer use Flash.
-This significantly lowers the difficulty, so prioritize attacking the head to be destroyed.
+This significantly lowers the difficulty, so prioritize attacking the head.
 Even after destroying the head, Gypceros will still do the Flash motion, which becomes an opportunity for you to attack.

 Down Gypceros with Heavy Blunt Ammo from the Slinger

 When Gypceros' head is destroyed, it will drop "Hard Head Fragments."
 Picking these up turns them into Heavy Blunt Ammo for the Slinger.
-Aim for Gypceros' head with the ammo, and if it hits the head, Gypceros will go down, which creates another opportunity to attack.
+Aim for Gypceros' head with the ammo, and if it hits the head, Gypceros will go down, creating opportunity to attack.

 Bring Antidote for Poison Countermeasures